oracle/node-oracledb/INSTALL.md

 Run one of the examples:

 ```
-node select1.js
+node example.js
 ```

 ### <a name="winbins"></a> 3.8 Copying node-oracledb Binaries on Windows

 Node-oracledb binaries can be copied between compatible Windows systems.

-After node-oracledb has been built on the source computer, copy the `node_modules\oracledb` directory to the destination computer's `node_module` directory.
+After node-oracledb has been built or installed on the source computer, copy the `node_modules\oracledb` directory to the destination computer's `node_module` directory.

 Both computers must have the same version and architecture (32-bit or 64-bit) of Node.js.

 Oracle client libraries of the same architecture as Node.js should be in the destination computer's `PATH`.
+They may alternatively be in the directory `node_modules\oracledb\build\Release` where the `oracledb.node` binary is located.
 Note the Oracle client library versions do not have to be the same on different computers, but node-oracledb behavior and features may then differ.

 The destination computer's `PATH` needs to include Visual Studio Redistributables.
-If you have Oracle client 12.2, install the Visual Studio 2013 Redistributable.
+If you have Oracle client 18 or 12.2, install the Visual Studio 2013 Redistributable.
 For Oracle client 12.1 install the Visual Studio 2010 Redistributable.
 For Oracle client 11.2 install the Visual Studio 2005 Redistributable.